siggy/bbox/docs/README.md

 ## A rewrite in Go

-[Go](https://golang.org/) has recently become my favorite programming language, combining the simplicity of C with powerful concurrency primitives.
+[Go](https://golang.org/) has recently become my favorite programming language.
 Rewriting Beatboxer in Go was a great excuse to play with the language a bit more.

-Reading and playing back audio files in Go turned out to be more work than in JavaScript, primarily due to the fact that you're no longer in a browser and need to interface more closely with the hardware in a cross-platform way.
-I eventually found a pair of excellent Go libraries, [youpy's go-wav](https://github.com/youpy/go-wav) for reading wavs, and [gordonklaus' Go bindings](https://github.com/gordonklaus/portaudio) for [PortAudio](http://portaudio.com/) to output sound.
+Reading and playing back audio files in Go turned out to be more work than in JavaScript.
+I eventually found a pair of excellent Go libraries, [youpy's go-wav](https://github.com/youpy/go-wav) for reading wavs, and [gordonklaus' Go bindings](https://github.com/gordonklaus/portaudio) for [PortAudio](http://portaudio.com/) for outputting sound.

-The Beatboxer software requires input from a keyboard, which then transmits beat changes to a rendering and a drum loop.
-The Go language really shined here in allowing explicit definition of these concurrent threads, with communication via Go Channels.
+The Beatboxer software requires input from a keyboard, which then transmits beat changes to a renderer and a drum loop.
+The Go language really shines here in allowing explicit definition of these concurrent threads, with communication via Go Channels.
 This whole architecture is summarized nicely in [BeatBoxer's main](https://github.com/siggy/bbox/blob/master/cmd/bbox.go).

 ## Back to the project

 With a working prototype in Go, I returned to thinking about building a physical beat machine.
 [Burning Man](https://burningman.org/) seemed like a reasonable destination for a project like this, and provided a concrete deadline for added motivation.

 I began brainstorming a structure with my good friend [@yet](https://twitter.com/yet).
-He quickly pointed out that a long, flat beat machine like the one used by Nine Inch Nails would not fare very well in the gale-force winds of the Black Rock Desert.
+He quickly pointed out that a long, flat structure like the one used by Nine Inch Nails would not fare very well in the gale-force winds of the Black Rock Desert.
 He suggested wrapping the beat machine into the shape of a phone booth, as a more compact structure would be much easier to build, transport, and support.

 ### Addressable LEDs